 And you’re not going to forget the material you learn in earlier lessons, either.
 You’re guaranteed to encounter them again while balancing the new content of your current lesson.

 This kind of format made my learning experience both comfortable and stable.
-Even as I progressed to the next-level courses, the lessons were still inlaid with familiar territory regardless of the new concepts or vocabulary.
+Even as I progressed to the next level, the lessons were still inlaid with familiar territory regardless of the new concepts or vocabulary.

 Includes language tips within lessons

 One of Babbel’s best features is the inclusion of tips that are related to what you’re learning.
 These talk about grammar, formality, sentence order and so on.

 As simple and brief as these tips are, they’re great additions that can build your utility of a language.
 I’d even say they’re critical to helping build confidence in language learners, but unfortunately, they’re not as common in other language learning apps.

 This feature is a personal favorite of mine.
 It was always a nice surprise to see a note giving me just a few more nuggets of information regarding how the German language could be molded and shifted about.

 The Cons of Babbel

 Limited language choice

 At the moment, Babbel only offers 14 languages, and most of these are European.
 This low number may decrease the number of users who would want to use Babbel.

 While 14 is a fairly standard number of languages, I point this out specifically because of Babbel’s lifespan on the app market.
 After all these years, I (and probably others) would expect that Babbel would have a more varied and extensive list of languages offered.

 Of course, this may be due to a number of limiting factors.
 A great deal of time and effort was likely spent on each of the language courses.
 However, I hope that Babbel is working to bump up their roster so that they can reach a great deal more learners.